aerospike/backup-go/cmd/asbackup/readme.md

       --remove-artifacts              Remove existing backup file (-o) or files (-d) without performing a backup.
   -o, --output-file string            Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.
   -q, --output-file-prefix string     When using directory parameter, prepend a prefix to the names of the generated files.
-  -F, --file-limit int                Rotate backup files when their size crosses the given
+  -F, --file-limit uint               Rotate backup files when their size crosses the given
                                       value (in bytes).
 Only used when backing up to a directory.
                                        (default 262144000)
   -x, --no-bins                       Do not include bin data in the backup.
 Use this flag for data sampling or troubleshooting.